openshift/openshift-origin-design/designs/administrator/olm/list-of-operators/list-of-operators.md

 ## Subscription page

-On the Subscription page, we’ve updated the copy to say Managed Namespace.
+On the Subscription page, we’ve updated the copy to say Operator Namespace.

 ![3scale-subscription](img/3scale-subscription.png)